dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

 ## Examples with issues where it does not lead to a regression in asymptotic runtime

-Sometimes where are extra copies of data structures, but the resulting code does not lead to a regression in the asymptotic behavior.
+Sometimes there are extra copies of data structures, but the resulting code does not lead to a regression in the asymptotic behavior.

 Examples for that are:

 - Question "Generate Document": Solution 1 and 2 have problems, Solution 3 is fine.
-- Question "Move Element to End: Solution 1.
+- Question "Move Element to End": Solution 1.
 The solution contains an unnecessary copy of a vector.
 However, the solution is already `O(n)`, so it doesn't make a difference under that metric.
 - Question "Merge Overlapping Intervals": Solution 1.
 The solution copies the vector `O(n log n)` times.
   The code would be made better by using `std::pair` and faster by having the lambda passed to `std::sort` take a `const` reference to avoid needless copy operations.
   Again, no real difference in the final result, but painful to read.
 - Question "Task Assignment".
 Extra copy of the input vector where a `const` reference or a std::move be the much better choices.
 However, it doesn't make a difference in the asymptotic runtime.
-- Question "Permutations": Sure, in an exponentiation algorithm another `O(n)` doesn't make a difference.
+- Question "Permutations": Sure, in an exponential algorithm another `O(n)` doesn't make a difference.
 However, interestingly the answer to the question named "Powerset", which is structurally similar, is correct.
   While there is a structural problem with the C++ solution, some are correct.
-It appears again that there are multiple authors of the C++ solutions.
+It appears that there are multiple authors of the C++ solutions.
 - Question "Sort Stack": The solution to Sort Stack again as a return value forcing a copy of the input and again the code is not using the return value.
 There is no reason for the extra copy of the input vector in the code.
   Changing the return value to `void` and the solution is faster and clearer.
 However, the solution is already `O(n * n)`, so no real harm done.
 - Question "Longest Palindromic Substring": Again extra copy operations that are not needed with more clear, standard C++ code.
 In this case, for example, instead of copying the input string, `std::string_view` might be a good solution.